A CREATIVE COMMUNITY FOR WRITERS:

 In a time of planetary distress and constant human fighting, we need creative solutions.
 We can remind ourselves that there are forces inside each of us that can be harnessed for our own empowerment and for the success and meaningful growth of our societies and planet.
 Creativity is what makes a bridge appear in a space over water.
 Creativity manifests in books so we can share ways to be human.
 Creativity harnesses energy.
 Makes light.
 Creates dance and screenplays and songs.
 Creativity is our human wealth, and many people are disassociated from it.

-The Fifth Brain Collective offers a collaborative space to cultivate creativity and develop artistic confidence with a community membership for writers, one-on-one writing coaching, online classes, live events, live workshops, and more!
+The Fifth Brain Collective offers a personal guide or collaborative space to cultivate creativity and develop artistic confidence.
+Check out our community membership for writers, one-on-one writing coaching with Frankie, online classes, live events, live workshops, and more!

 WHAT IS A “FIFTH BRAIN,” ANYWAY?